 Never before had working class teenagers had any disposable income to speak of.
 Things seemed to be moving onward and upward.
-Given near full employment, it was easy to get hold of odd jobs and save up for your Levi’s Sta Prest or button-down Ben Sherman.
-School children were told that in the foreseeable future, we would only be working three days a week – and boring routine work would be fully automated.
+Given near full employment, it was easy to get hold of odd jobs and save up for your Levi’s Sta Prest or Ben Sherman.
+School kids were told that in the foreseeable future, we would only be working three days a week and boring routine work would be fully automated.

 It never happened, did it?

 Fifty teenage girls from Finglas are to boycott a Dublin beat club where they dance six times a week and spend about £2 each because the club has banned Dublin’s newest cult, “girl skinheads.”
 Seven irate 16-year-olds from Finglas who have been banned from the club, where they have been dancing regularly for the past three years, visited the Sunday Independent yesterday to make their protest and champion the cause of “skinheads”.

 The girls, all with closely cropped hair, say they had all been “weirdos” (long-hairs) up to a month ago.
 Said Geraldine Powell, of Finglas Place, a factory worker, “Our mothers were always complaining that with long hair we were dirty, so we decided to get our hair chopped off for the summer.
 It is now neat and clean and fashionable”.

 The girls said they had nothing against their “weirdo” former colleagues, and would not take part in clashes of the rival hair-lengths.